 Step 6: Freeze transactional areas

 Microsoft Dynamics 365 allows you to set a parameter that will block any posting to items during a count.
 However, the parameter “Lock items during count” should be marked ONLY when using the tag counting journal.

 If you are using a Cycle count journal to post your transactions, be sure your parameter for locking items during cycle count is set to NO (unchecked in the Inventory parameters).
 By marking this parameter and using a Cycle count journal, it will not allow you to enter the same item with the same inventory dimensions.

 The easiest way to ensure that no inventory transactions are posted is to change the status in the Inventory Module period in your ledger calendar settings.
 By changing the module access so that either no one can post or a selected group can post to the Inventory Module, you control when and by whom the posting is done.

 By accounting for all the “in progress” inventory BEFORE you start the physical inventory count, you should have accurate numbers each time you do a periodic / annual inventory count.

 If you need any help, please let us know!

-Written by: Genie Engels
+Author: Genie Engels